justinthomas0789/ng-multiselect-dropdown/README.md

 # Angular Multiselect Dropdown
-# This is a forked version of [ng-multiselect-dropdown](https://github.com/nileshpatel17/ng-multiselect-dropdown)
-# Forked and changed layout, by Justin
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->